-In practice, the handling of the model file is done in two steps: in the first one, the model and the processing instructions written by the user in a model file are interpreted and the proper MATLAB or GNU Octave instructions are generated; in the second step, the program actually runs the computations.
-Both steps are triggered automatically by the dynare command.
+In practice, the handling of the model file is done in two steps: in the first one, the model and the processing instructions written by the user in a model file are interpreted and the proper MATLAB or Octave instructions are generated; in the second step, the program actually runs the computations.
+Both steps are triggered automatically by the dyname command.

+'''

-dynare FILENAME[.mod] [OPTIONS...]
+MATLAB/Octave command: dynare FILENAME[.mod] [OPTIONS...]

+'''

 This command launches Dynare and executes the instructions included in FILENAME.mod.
-This user-supplied file contains the model and the processing instructions, as described in Chapter 4 [The Model file], page 11.
+This user-supplied file contains the model and the processing instructions, as described in The model file.
+The options, listed below, can be passed on the command line, following the name of the .mod file or in the first line of the .mod file itself (see below).

 dynare begins by launching the preprocessor on the .mod file.
-By default (unless use_dll option has been given to model), the preprocessor creates three intermediary files:
+By default (unless the use\dll option has been given to model), the preprocessor creates three intermediary files:

-FILENAME.m
+• +FILENAME/driver.m

-Contains variable declarations, and computing tasks
+Contains variable declarations, and computing tasks.